Kolajosh/alx-pre_course/0x03-git/README.md

-first readme in this directory
+first readme in this directory hi alx